SnowPatch/Milkshake/README.md

 ##### `#` Config

 The first time you fire up a Milkshake application, your first order of business is to look at the application settings, found in the `config.php` file.
-Some settings are already specified, such as timezone and database settings, since theese are used by the system per default.
+Some settings are already specified, such as timezone and database settings, since these are used by the system per default.
 They *can* technically be removed, however we advise that you **leave them be**.
 #####
 Feel free to add as many new settings as you please - just use the following format:
 ```